1. Blog

 Expert tip

 Think about mixing together what you're great at, what gets you excited about working, and how all that fits into where you want to go in your career.
 Always be honest about your professional background, but remember to add a sprinkle of creativity so your past experiences shine a light on your future.
-It's like telling the story of your career with a twist that points straight to your dreams.
+It's like telling your career story with a twist that points straight to your dreams.

 Before you begin writing your personal CV statement, check out our collection of personal statement examples to get a sense of different styles and formats:

 “Proactive Administrative Assistant with over 12 years of hands-on experience supporting executives at a leading Dublin-based financial institution.
 Skillfully managed complex itineraries, extensive expense reports, and synchronised communications and schedules across multiple business units.
-Eager to bring my refined office management expertise and sharp problem-solving abilities to an Executive Assistant position at CVapp.ie, where resourcefulness and dedication to efficiency are highly valued, especially in fast-paced, deadline-driven settings."

 The above example achieves the following: